-Here's a sampling of classes we have Offered in the past:
+Here's a sampling of classes we have offered in the past.
+If there is a class you would like us to teach please contact us.

 Introduction to Blacksmithing: Hooks and Candlesticks Hang your coat and light up your life!
 This class covers basic tool making and blacksmithing techniques.
 With this foundation students will create personalized hooks and candle sticks.
 Safety and respect for materials and the forge environment will be emphasized.